 •Maximum loan term of up to 2 years (Original term in the Cares Act allowed 10 years)

 •Must show ability to repay loan.
 Note: CARES Act calls for deferment of payment is automatically 6 months and up to 1 year.

-•Employees with Annual Salaries of 100k or more in 2019 are excluded from forgiveness
+•Employees with annualized salary of 100k or more during the 8 week covered period are excluded from forgiveness calculations

-•Loan will be reduced also by any wages for an employee who’s pay is now more than 25% higher than it was prior to the loan (so don’t give a big raise to get it forgiven)
+•Loan will be reduced also by any wages for an employee who’s pay is now more than 25% higher than it was prior to the loan.

 •Businesses who receive Paycheck Protection Program loans to cover employee salaries, payroll support, mortgage or other debt obligations cannot also receive EIDL loans for the same purpose.